 The majority of the time when I see my friends from college, we have our pre-schoolers in tow.
 So when Whistle Punks got in touch with me to feature as an alternative date for my Valentine’s gift guide, I thought it would also make a fab alternative day out for my friends and I and an excuse to go out without the little ones for once.
+I have always know there are plenty of things to do in Manchester but I didn’t realise axe throwing was one of them!

 At the moment Whistle Punks have axe throwing in London, Birmingham and Manchester with other venues opening in the future.